bugcrowd/templates/submissions/description/server_side_injection/template.md

-# Server-Side Injection

-## Overview of the Vulnerability

 Server-side injection allows attackers to inject malicious code into server-side scripts.
 As a result, an attacker is able to manipulate the application to include a malicious script which is executed by the server.
 This can lead to unauthorized access or manipulation of data.

 ## Business Impact